Anku5hk/Programmers_guide_to_Python/book.md

 print(my_instance.fun3()) # can access
 ```
 ### Objects
-* An object contains data(can be any data-type/data-structure/object) and has its own meta-data/attributes, functions/methods.
+* An object contains data (can be any data-type/data-structure/object) and has its own meta-data/attributes, functions/methods.
 * **"Everything in python is an object"**, in python's definition of object, some objects may or may not have meta-data/functions and are still objects.
-The Data-types in python have attributes/methods, data structures have their attributes/methods, Functions(are first class, as we saw earlier)/Classes also have their attributes/methods, so they are all objects.
+The Data-types in python have attributes/methods, data structures have their attributes/methods, Functions (are first class, as we saw earlier)/Classes also have their attributes/methods, so they are all objects.
 And as a property of an object they all can be assigned to a variable or passed to a function.
 So in a sense everything can be called an object.
-* We saw earlier how to create a instance/object from a class and what can be done using objects, what/how they can access variables and methods.
+* We saw earlier how to create a instance/object and what/how they can access variables and methods.
 ```Python
 ## data types are object
 a = 30